-Czechoslovakia was officially created on the 28th of October 1918 following the collapse of the Austro-Hungarian Empire at the end of the First World War.
-A significant minority of the population were Germans who lived in the Sudetenland, historically rich areas which bordered on Germany and the fledgling Austrian nation.
+Czechoslovakia was officially created on the 28th of October 1918, following the collapse of the Austro-Hungarian Empire at the end of the First World War.
+A significant minority of the population were Germans who lived in the Sudetenland, historically rich areas that bordered Germany and the fledgling Austrian nation.

 At the beginning of 1938, Czechoslovakia was coming under pressure from Germany.
 Its western frontiers were surrounded by the new Greater German Reich.
-Here were the impressive power houses of the Czech states, the factories, the mines.
+Here were the impressive powerhouses of the Czech states: the factories and the mines.
 Here too were the fortifications vital for the Czechs’ defence capabilities.
 The Czechs had an efficient, well-equipped army.

 The three million Germans who lived in the Sudetenland were fed propaganda sponsored by the Third Reich across the border.
-This was intended to increasingly agitate the feelings of dislike and contempt felt amongst Sudeten Germans towards their Czech rulers.
-In April 1938, Konrad Henlein, leader of the Nazi inspired and backed German Sudeten Party demanded self-government for the Sudetenland, in a move supported by Adolf Hitler.
+This was intended to increasingly agitate the feelings of dislike and contempt felt among Sudeten Germans towards their Czech rulers.
+In April 1938, Konrad Henlein, leader of the Nazi-inspired and backed German Sudeten Party, demanded self-government for the Sudetenland, in a move supported by Adolf Hitler.

-In April, Daladier flew to London to sound out the British reaction to increasing tension over the Sudetenland.
-He was told by Prime Minister, Neville Chamberlain to expect no help from Britain.
-The Maginot Line was in fact where France’s military strategy stopped.
+In April, Daladier flew to London to hear the British reaction to increasing tension over the Sudetenland.
+He was told by Prime Minister Neville Chamberlain to expect no help from Britain.
+The Maginot Line was, in fact, where France’s military strategy stopped.
 The immensely strong and expensive system of fortifications the French had built along the German border had to pay for itself.
-This was the answer to any future threats from Germany in the west.
-From the Maginot Line to Daladier and Chamberlain, the Sudetenland looked an exceptionally long way away.
+This was the answer to any future threats from Germany in the West.
+From the Maginot Line, the Sudetenland looked an exceptionally long way away to Daladier and Chamberlain.